TRAIS-Lab/dattri/README.md

 pip install -e .
 ```

-If you want to use `fast_jl` to accelerate the random projection, you may install the full version by
+If you want to use `fast_jl` to accelerate the random projection, you may install the version with `fast_jl` by

 ```bash
 pip install -e .[fast_jl]